oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 requirement for a canonicalization library.
 To harden the source string, any serialization format that supports the necessary data types could be used in theory, like protobuf, msgpack, or pickle.
-In this specification, JSON is used and plain text values of each Disclosure is encoded using base64url-encoding for transport.
+In this specification, JSON is used and plain text values of each Disclosure are encoded using base64url-encoding for transport.
 This approach means that SD-JWTs can be implemented purely based on widely available JWT, JSON, and Base64 encoding and decoding libraries.